What do teachers need to know about students who are learning to speak English?

 Familiarity with English

-Teachers sometimes assume that all of their English language learners have similar language needs; however, ELLs have a wide diversity of familiarity and comfort with English.
+Teachers sometimes assume that all of their English learners have similar language needs; however, these students demonstrate a wide range of familiarity and comfort with English.
 Some are recent immigrants with little or no knowledge of the English language.
 Others are born in the United States yet might still be learning English.
-Some ELLs have a strong first language and are learning English, and others are trying to learn both their primary language and English at the same time.
-Inspect the graphic below to get a sense of some of the language distinctions among English language learners.
+Some ELs have a strong first language and are learning English, and others are trying to learn both their primary language and English at the same time.
+Inspect the graphic below to get a sense of some of the language distinctions among English learners.

 of English skills